dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 Sometimes we power through stressful projects or periods of burnout because we love our jobs.
 Sometimes we don't. **Sometimes it's best to leave a job that we no longer enjoy or find fulfilling.** It's challenging to find the time and motivation to apply for other positions when we're already burned out, but **knowing when to consider other opportunities** is just as important as knowing when to stick it out.

-Looking for another job can also be therapeutic. **Putting our resumes together and recognizing the value of our skills reaffirms that we have options and are in control of our future.** Our prospects do not need to be dictated by a bad situation.
-We can be proactive about our circumstances.
-Even if it's hard to cultivate the motivation necessary to apply for jobs, [Maitland](http://twitter.com/androidqueen) reminds us that doing so should be incorporated into our self-care routine.
+Looking for another job can also be therapeutic. **Putting our resumes together and recognizing the value of our skills reaffirms that we have options and are in control of our future.** Even if it's hard to cultivate the motivation necessary to apply for jobs, [Maitland](http://twitter.com/androidqueen) reminds us that doing so should be incorporated into our self-care routine.
+Our prospects do not need to be dictated by a bad situation: we can be proactive about our circumstances.

+## At the End of the Day

+At the end of the day, take some time to wind down. **Our minds  race with all the stressors we've experienced and it's important not to sleep with those things hanging over our heads.** We can meditate, read, or spend time with those we care about even if only for half an hour before we crash and need to sleep.

+### Complaining vs. Gratitude

+One of the easiest things to do when we're in a difficult position is complain. **Complaining may feel good in the moment, but [science](https://www.fastcompany.com/3040672/how-to-be-a-success-at-everything/why-complaining-may-be-dangerous-to-your-health) [has proven](http://bigthink.com/ideafeed/complaining-is-bad-for-you) [it's unhealthy](http://www.inc.com/jessica-stillman/complaining-rewires-your-brain-for-negativity-science-says.html).** We should remind ourselves to think of things we're grateful for instead.
+It may be difficult to feel much gratitude when we're in a tough spot, but **remembering the people and things we're thankful for is [beneficial](http://www.today.com/health/be-thankful-science-says-gratitude-good-your-health-t58256) [to our](http://www.huffingtonpost.com/mequilibrium/gratitude-benefits_b_3321351.html) [health](http://www.health.harvard.edu/newsletter_article/in-praise-of-gratitude)**.

+### We Have Control

+There are many things we can do to manage job stress.
+Tackling it at the source at work is vital and taking care of ourselves is also important.
+If we follow the advice of others who have walked our path, we can take charge of the ways we conduct ourselves and interact.
+Armed with knowledge and support, we can overcome stressful situations and emerge tired, perhaps, but whole. **We always have more control than we think we do, and recognizing that is a worthy accomplishment.**